sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 ### Authorization Header (optional)

+{% hint style="info" %}
+This is typically not needed.
+Please refer to your webhook provider's documentation for details.
+{% endhint %}

-Custom authorization header.
-Anything entered for this will be sent as an `Authorization` header.
+This value will be sent as an `Authorization` HTTP header.

 ### JSON Payload (required)